Star Trek The Game Review

 Sounds like one of Spielberg's failed scripts for Jurassic Park IV, doesn't it?

 With multiple firing modes, weapons such as the iconic phaser can be set to stun.
-Besides the triggered takedown maneuvers, hand-to-hand combat is virtually nonexistent in the game, but the tricorder allows for some new gameplay options such as hacking turrets, opening up vents or even take control of flying drones.
-Using the tricorder to literally scan everything in the game (think detective mode in the Batman: Arkham series) quickly becomes a tiring task however.
+Besides the triggered takedown maneuvers, hand-to-hand combat is virtually nonexistent in the game, but the tricorder allows for some new gameplay options such as hacking turrets, opening up vents or even taking control of flying drones.
+Using the tricorder to literally scan everything in the game (think detective mode in the Batman: Arkham series) quickly becomes a tiring task, however.
 Gorn corpses, weapons, and objects in the environment will yield experience points to be used for various upgrades.
-Upgrading the phaser allows you to bounce shots off walls or even boost your companion’s shield utilizing the tricorder.
-The upgrades have a minimal impact on the gameplay and it’s quite easy to max everything out in the game way before reaching the end of the game.
+Upgrading the phaser allows you to bounce shots off walls or even boost your companion's shield utilizing the tricorder.
+The upgrades have a minimal impact on the gameplay and it's quite easy to max everything out in the game way before reaching the end.

 Simply Put